dalenguyen/aisc-website/blog/content/posts/2019/acai-interpolation-autoencoders-adversarial-regularizer.md

 *   Developed a synthetic benchmark to quantify the quality of interpolations.
 *   Examined the performance of ACAI learned representations on downstream tasks.

-TDLS recently presented and discussed this paper led by Mahsa Rahimi.
-The details of the event can be found on the [TDLS website](https://aisc.a-i.science/events/2019-02-07/), and the full presentation can be viewed on [YouTube](https://www.youtube.com/watch?v=FdeHlC4QiqA&t=2871s).
-Here, we present an overview of the paper, along with the discussion points raised at the TDLS session.
+AISC recently presented and discussed this paper led by Mahsa Rahimi.
+The details of the event can be found on the [AISC website](https://aisc.a-i.science/events/2019-02-07/), and the full presentation can be viewed on [YouTube](https://www.youtube.com/watch?v=FdeHlC4QiqA&t=2871s).
+Here, we present an overview of the paper, along with the discussion points raised at the AISC session.

 ---